-Accordingly, taking recourse to the value of similar goods and not as identical goods as Polyester Knitted Fabrics though cannot be same in all respects, still possess like characteristics and like component materials
+Accordingly, taking recourse to the value of similar goods and not as identical goods as Polyester Knitted Fabrics though cannot be same in all respects, still possess like characteristics and like component materials which enable them to perform the same functions and to be commercially interchangeable with the goods being valued having regard to the quality, reputation etc.

 It is noticed that average unit price of Polyester Knitted Fabrics on the basis of similar imports at the relevant period is Rs.
-149/kg.
-Thus, the declared value of the impugned goods merits determination as USD 2.2 /Kg CIF under Rule 5 of CVR,2007."
+150/kg.
+Thus, the declared value of the impugned goods merits determination as USD 2.2 /Kg FOB under Rule 5 of CVR,2007."

-4.17 It is admitted by the adjudicating Authority himself that the since, Polyester Knitted Fabric being Textile product cannot be same in all respects, the value cannot be re-determined in terms of Rules 4 of the CVR, 2007.
+4.18 It is admitted by the adjudicating Authority himself that the since, Polyester Knitted Fabric being Textile product cannot be same in all respects, the value cannot be re-determined in terms of Rules 4 of the CVR, 2007.
 Hence when Adjudicating Authority himself finds that the said imported goods cannot be same in all respect, then even it cannot fall under the category of similar goods in terms of Rule 5 of CVR 2007.
 The adjudicating authority has tried to held that it will fall under the definition of similar goods on the ground that it still possess like characteristics and like component materials which enable them to perform the same functions and to be commercially interchangeable with the goods being valued having regard to the quality, reputation.
 The said contention is completely erroneous and based on complete assumption and presumption and no evidence has put forth to substantiate such argument.
 It is no where establish or proved that the imported goods in the present case is